-- Stage is a reference to a stage of subdivision of the Permit as shown on an approved Plan of Subdivision or Endorsed Plan - 1.35.
-Statement of Compliance means a statement of compliance issued by Council under the Subdivision Act 1988 - 1.36.
-Surplus Credit means any Credit that has been issued under clause 6.1 of this Agreement that, after the final Stage, has not been applied or exhausted under clauses 6.2 & 6.3. - 1.37.
-Tax Act means the Taxation Administration Act 1953 (Cth) as amended from time to time.
+- 1.34 Stage is a reference to a stage of subdivision of the Permit as shown on an approved Plan of Subdivision or Endorsed Plan. - 1.35.
+Statement of Compliance means a statement of compliance issued by Council under the Subdivision Act 1988 - 1.38.
+Surplus Credit means any Credit that has been issued under clause 6.1 of this Agreement that, after the final Stage, has not been applied or exhausted under clauses 6.2 & 6.3. - 1 37.
+Tax Act means the Taxation Administration Act 1953 (Cth) as amended from time to in the interpretation of this Agreement unless inconsistent with the context or subject matter.